-For example, you might run a content marketing agency that focuses on writing posts, eBooks and case studies.
+For example, you might run a content marketing agency that focuses on writing posts, eBooks, and case studies.
 But maybe you realize you’re relying on your clients to provide SEO research and a content strategy.
-That opens up an opportunity for you to expand your offering and introduce different tiers or a new up-levelled next tier.
+That opens up an opportunity for you to expand your offering and introduce different tiers or a new up-leveled next tier.

 The main features or benefits of your offering are likely getting a lot of business in the door, so consider keeping key features together in all plans makes it easier to highlight the benefits of secondary features.

 This strategy caters to clients with different needs and different budgets.
 It also gives clients a choice and encourages the upsell.

 As you saw earlier, the idea is to present several packages alongside each other to allow clients the choice of different levels of service.
 The packages usually range from the low- to high-end.
 Each package includes different deliverables and provides incrementally more value.